LanceMontojo/FINAL-PROJECT---CPE313/README.md

 During preprocessing, the images were automatically oriented and resized.
 Data augmentation techniques such as flipping, rotation, cropping, and shearing were applied.
 However, augmentations involving color changes, including grayscale conversion, hue adjustment, and saturation modification, were deliberately avoided.
 This decision was made because color plays an essential role in accurately classifying different types of fire.

-To simplify the task, the researcher focused exclusively on Class B and Class F fires.
+To simplify the classification task and align the research scope, this study focuses exclusively on two fire categories: Class B (flammable liquids) and Class F (cooking oils and fats).
+Images belonging to other fire classes were intentionally excluded from the dataset and evaluation.

 ## Models